Applications for the 2020-2022 Fulbright Foreign Student Program are being accepted now through May 1, 2019

 - Have a minimum of two years of work experience after graduation.

-- Be proficient in English with the ability to score 80 or more on the internet-based TOEFL exam or 550 or more on the paper-based TOEFL, and/or able to attend a Long-Term English (LTE) program prior to the start of the study program.
+- Be proficient in English with the recommendation that candidates have the ability to score 80 or more on the internet-based TOEFL exam or 550 or more on the paper-based TOEFL, and/or able to attend a Long-Term English (LTE) program prior to the start of the study program.
 Note: TOEFL score is not required at the time of application.
 Candidates who are selected after application review will be required to take ITP TOEFL as part of the selection process.
 Candidates who are selected after interviews will be required to take TOEFL and GRE to gain admission to a U.S. university.
 Test fees will be covered by the program.

 - Write their research objective and personal statement themselves, without copying from the Internet or any other source.
 Such copying is considered plagiarism and will result in applicant’s immediate disqualification.